• Skip to primary navigation

 Clinical bottom line

-This great study is immensely helpful for speech pathologists and families working with school-aged children who stutter:
+This study was immensely helpful for speech pathologists and families working with school-aged children who stutter.
+The treatment was subsequently manualised and became what is now known as the Oakville Program:

 • As a Phase II trial, it showed promising results for a hybrid treatment to reduce stuttering severity and increase the quality of life of some school-aged children who stutter.
 It provides sufficient evidence of a possible treatment effect to warrant a randomised controlled trial of the treatment to accurately measure treatment effects (with reduced risk of bias).